Zeid Hamdan: Career

 Zeid had met Macky in 2009 when he was producing the artiste Kanjha Kora and had promised him he would come back with a record deal.

 Valentin Langlois with Helico accepted to co-produce the album.
 Along with Benedicte Bos they went to Koundara, to sign and produce the artist.
 The album is expected to be released in June 2023.

 In April 2022 Abaya Road was invited to perform at the Bipod festival in Lyon.

 Personal life

 In July 2021 with the amplification of the financial crisis in Lebanon and the progressive deterioration of the infrastructures at every level, Zeid Hamdan decided to temporarily move with his family to Antalya on the Turkish coast.
-They then relocated to France on the 16th of January 2021.
+They then relocated to France on 16 January 2022.